 Video Soundtrack, 2000 (Sony) (2 / 5) This recording of highlights from a television production of Jesus Christ Superstar may be lacking in terms of completeness — no “This Jesus Must Die” or “Damned for All Time/Blood Money” — but certainly not in energy.
 If Jerome Pradon’s Judas isn’t one of the most vocally accomplished on record, it’s a performance of considerable dramatic power.
 Renee Castle as Mary Magdalene, Tony Vincent as Simon Zealotes, and Frederick B. Owens as Caiaphas perform admirably, but the casting is otherwise less sure.
 Although Glenn Carter acts well enough in the title role, his singing is weak; he delivers some of his high notes in a falsetto that’s not well supported, and his rendition of “Gethsemane” is rather gutless.
 Fred Johanson is superb in “Pilate’s Dream” but over-emotes destructively in “Trial Before Pilate.” — M.M.

 Television Cast, 2018 (Masterworks Broadway) (4 / 5) Here’s the overall strongest recording of JCS in years.
-It features the cast and musicians of a live TV production, although apparently the performances of the songs presented here are not the “live” versions but were previously recorded.
-In the title role, John Legend sings most of the character’s music with such great beauty and intensity of emotion that many listeners will find it easy to forgive him for shying away from or singing alternates for the highest notes.
-At the other end of the scale, while Norm Lewis really doesn’t have the low bass notes necessary for Caiaphas, he sings the bulk of that character’s music better than anyone else on record.
+It features the cast and musicians of a live TV production, although apparently the performances of the songs presented here are not the “live” versions heard in the actual telecast, but were previously recorded.
+John Legend sings the role of Jesus with such great beauty and intensity of emotion that many listeners will find it easy to forgive him for shying away from or singing alternates for the highest notes.
+At the other end of the musical scale, while Norm Lewis really doesn’t have the low bass register necessary for Caiaphas, he sings the bulk of that character’s music better than anyone else on record.
 Brandon Victor Dixon as Judas has no problem whatsoever with any notes at either end of his range, and his vocal portrayal ranks right up there with the very high standard that has been established for this extraordinarily challenging role.
 Ben Daniels doesn’t make much of an impression as Pilate, either positive or negative, but Sara Bareilles’s pop alto is thoroughly enjoyable in Mary Magdalene’s musical moments, and while Alice Cooper seemed frail and disengaged as King Herod in the live telecast, his audio-only performance is fine if not as much fun as one might have wished.
 The large orchestra sounds great as recorded in a very pleasing acoustic. — Michael Portantiere